This List Of Things Women Shouldn't Have In Their Homes Is Maddening

 According to the experts in the article, other forbidden objects include stuffed animals — especially on your bed ("Make room for human love," someone helpfully says), pictures of your family next to your bed (it is very unsexy and will interfere with the boning), too many pictures of your pet, and "sorority memorabilia."

-Also, they do realise that telling people they can't have mismatched furniture or cheap bedding is classist AF because not everyone can afford expensive matching things?
+Also, they do realize that telling people they can't have mismatched furniture or cheap bedding is classist AF because not everyone can afford expensive matching things?

 So, to recap: no personal style, no childhood memories, no college memories, no photos of people you love, and be sexy, but not so sexy it's spilling out of every cabinet.
 Be a sexy Martha Stewart.
 Inhabit a space that has absolutely nothing to do with you in order to please others — because women don't have enough people giving them conflicting "well-meaning advice" on how to fashion every aspect of their lives.
 Yeah, I'm going to pass.